cameronbriar/iCount/Readme.md

 #### How to Run

-1. Adjust the directory variables and create a SECRET_KEY in iCount/settings.py
+Adjust the directory variables and create a SECRET_KEY in iCount/settings.py, then run:

     python manage.py runserver 0.0.0.0:8000

-3. Visit http://0.0.0.0:8000/count in your browser
+Visit http://0.0.0.0:8000/count in your browser and start counting!